dropps-io/lookso/LIPs/lip-social_media_feed.md

 ## Specification

-Every Universal Profile that participates in the Social Media standard SHOULD add the following ERC725Y data keys:

-### ERC725Y Data Keys

-#### LSPXXSocialRegistry
+## LSPXXSocialRegistry

+A Universal Profile's Social Media State will live under a record referenced by the "LSPXXSocialRegistry" data key of their ERC725Y store.

-A JSON file that lists all the social media actions of a profile, including posts, likes and follows.
+The JSON Url stored inside points to a JSON file that lists all the social media actions of a profile, including posts, likes and follows.

 ```json
   {